smartfrigde/smartcord/README.md

+# YOU ARE VIEWING V2.0 BRANCH WHICH IS UNFINISHED AND EXPERIMENTAL.
+USE IT AT YOUR OWN RISK
 # SmartCord
 A lightweight client mod based on EnhancedDiscord designed to enhance your Discord experience without slowing down your PC.